Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

 \subsection{AdS$_7$ black hole}

-The AdS$_7$ black hole with two R-charges and three angular momenta will have more fruitful parameter space.
+The AdS$_7$ black hole with two R-charges and three angular momenta has more fruitful parameter space.
 Such solutions are consistently reduced from $D=11$ supergravity with $S^4$ compact sphere \cite{Nastase:1999kf,Nastase:1999cb,Liu:1999ai}.
 The bosonic part of the Lagrangian of the $D=7$ SO$(5)$ supergravity theory reads

-The most general AdS$_7$ black hole of this kind was worked out analytically in \cite{Bobev:2023bxl}, which includes all the known special solutions with one rotation turned off \cite{Wu:2011gp,Chow:2011fh}, equal charge \cite{Chow:2007ts} or equal angular momenta \cite{Chong:2004dy,Cvetic:2005zi}.
+The most general AdS$_7$ black hole of this kind was worked out analytically in \cite{Bobev:2023bxl}, which includes all the known special solutions with one rotation turned off \cite{Wu:2011gp,Chow:2011fh}, equal charges \cite{Chow:2007ts} or equal angular momenta \cite{Chong:2004dy,Cvetic:2005zi}.
 The most general solution to 7d gauged supergravity in the asymptotically static frame $(t,r,y,z,\phi_i)$ for $i=1,2,3$ is explicitly \cite{Bobev:2023bxl}

 where for simplicity, we also take the cosmological constant $g^2=1$.
 The factors in the metric are defined as ($i,j,k=1,2,3$ are assumed to be different indices)